Were America's Millions of Analog TVs Recycled?

 (Earlier in the article, Shegerian had praised the iPad as an e-waste generator.)

-Please comment below if you have insight into what has happened to all the analog TVs.
 Click on the "recycle" tag under this post's title to learn more about e-waste/cyberwaste, including dramatic photos.

 * Two consumer energy issues are the millions of analog-to-digital converter boxes being attached to older TVs and increased power consumptions from displays.
 While an LCD display of the same screen area and resolution as the CRT it replaces will consume less energy, many replacements are actually upgrades requiring increased energy consumption for higher pixel counts (HDTV vs. SDTV), increased screen area, and/or more power-intensive technologies (plasma vs. LCD).
 California is considering display power regulations that may effectively ban sales of large plasma displays in the state.